 In addition, California’s refund claim seeks a refund of amounts resulting from bilateral transactions that did not take place through the state’s two administered centralized clearinghouse markets, the CAISO or the CalPX.
 For example, bilateral sales involving California delivered products (e.g., DJ NP-15) or deals in other Western power markets.
 Refund claims in connection with all such transactions have no legal basis and should be rejected.

 This exclusion should apply to all transactions of the DWR that were not made through the CAISO’s administered centralized clearinghouse markets.
 In addition, the Commission cannot order refunds for any CAISO Out-of-Market (“OOM”) transactions.
 Most of the OOM transactions were the result of two California mistakes.
 First, the OOM transactions entered into last year were the result of the California utilities’ underscheduling of their load.
 Rather than buy power in the day-ahead market, the California utilities simply under-reported their full load amount to the CAISO.
 This left the CAISO to buy up to 6,000 megawatts of power in real-time.
-This procurement was undertaken presumably to lower the utilities total procurement bill, but instead lead to an over-dependence on the real-time markets, subjecting the utilities to high levels of price volatility and reliability risks.
-In its December 15 Order, the Commission ordered the Utilities to stop underscheduling and that the ISO impose a penalty for any underscheduling exceeding five percent of the utility's load, but the CAISO has not done so.
+This procurement strategy was undertaken by the utilities to maximize their collection of stranded costs and lower their total procurement bill, but instead lead to an over-dependence on the real-time markets, subjecting the utilities to high levels of price volatility and reliability risks.
+In its December 15 Order, the Commission ordered the Utilities to stop underscheduling and the ISO to impose a penalty for any underscheduling exceeding five percent of the utility's load, but the CAISO has not done so.
 Second, the OOM transactions entered into this year continue to be related primarily to DWR’s argument with the California Utilities over who has the ultimate responsibility for the “net short”.
 California was fully aware of these problems.
 Now, instead of taking responsibility, they simply characterize their suppliers as “pirates” and “profiteers” and demand that they pay for California’s failures.

 B. Facts & not "what if" scenarios must support any financial settlement with California — The Commission cannot order that a specific party make refunds without fact-based findings.
 This is a very important point.
 To assign blame to all market participants on some formulaic approach (e.g., in proportion to megawatt-hours sold) would be arbitrary and highly inequitable.
 At all times, Enron was a price-taker, meaning that we offered to sell into the CAISO or CalPX markets at whatever market-clearing price was calculated.
 In addition, a fair analysis would need to examine how a specific market participant offered its product into the distinct markets (e.g., the ancillary services markets).
 In this inquiry, it is not appropriate simply to determine that all megawatt-hours are the “same.”
 In fact, they are not.
 CAISO's own data shows that the margins that suppliers to the California market earned on different energy products could differ dramatically, with the highest margins being earned on the sale of certain ancillary services.